filecoin-project/filecoin-docs/smart-contracts/advanced/oracles.md

 **Pyth x Filecoin Price Feed IDs**

 Price Feed IDs for FIL are also available on various chains.
 These can be found at [Pyth - Price Feed IDs](https://pyth.network/developers/price-feed-ids) and search for 'FIL'.
-Learn more at [Pyth docs - Price Feed IDs](https://docs.pyth.network/price-feeds/price-feed-ids).

 #### **Further Pyth resources**